worker-tools/v8-value-serializer/v8-value-serializer/README.md

 # V8 Value Serializer

-A pure JS implementation of V8's value serialization format.
+A plain JS implementation of V8's value serialization format.

 ## Primer
 V8 has an internal object serialization format that implements the [Structured Clone Algorithm][sca] and is used to implement things like `structuredClone` and `postMessage`.